psistats/linux-client/README.md

 Uptime and IP Addresses are sent at a longer rate than cpu and memory however that rate is configurable.

+CPU Temperature is enabled by default, but may not work on all systems.

 Installation
 ------------